Polymer/old-docs-site/README.md

 This repo (`polymer/docs`) is where the documentation source files live.
 To make a change:

 1. Checkout this repo (using `git clone git://github.com/polymer/docs.git --recursive`) and make your edits.
-1. To preview the docs, run `grunt`.
+1. To build the docs, run `grunt` in base of the docs diretory you checked out.
 This starts up jekyll and watches for changes as you make edits.
-[http://localhost:4000](http://localhost:4000) where you can preview your edits.
-This also watches and rebuilds on changes.

-The generated site is placed in a folder named `_site`.
-Alternatively, if you just want to build the docs and not run a webserver, run:

-    grunt jekyll:server
+1. Lastly, fire up the App Engine dev server in this folder to preview the docs.

+Jekyll generates the static site in a folder named `_site`. **Note**: If you're not running jekyll to rebuild the site, you won't see your changes in the dev server.

 Once your changes look good, `git commit` them and push.